kpanesar88/ai-text-summarizer-fullstack/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to contribute to the project, please submit a pull request.
+If you have suggestions for improvements or want to contribute to the project, please reach out.

 ## Resources